canonical/snapcraft.io/README.md

 If you are interested in Snaps, Snapping and Snapcraft, there is an active [discourse forum](https://forum.snapcraft.io/) that we encourage developers to join.

 The site is largely maintained by the [Web and Design team](https://ubuntu.com/blog/topics/design) at [Canonical](https://www.canonical.com).
-It is a simple, stateless website project based on [Flask](https://flask.palletsprojects.com/en/1.1.x/) and hosted on a [Charmed Kubernetes](https://ubuntu.com/kubernetes) cluster.
+It is a stateless website project based on [Flask](https://flask.palletsprojects.com/en/1.1.x/) and hosted on a [Charmed Kubernetes](https://ubuntu.com/kubernetes) cluster.

 ## Bugs and issues